ai-alloy/alloy-eyes-hdk/README.md

-this is for the hdk for AlloyEyes board.
+this is for the hdk for Alloy-Eyes board.